seeess1/seeess1.github.io/projects-tennis.md

 <a href = "assets/images/pie-earnings.png"><img src="assets/images/pie-earnings.png" alt="Pie of earnings"></a>

-This is a snapshot of which players took home the most money out of the prize money pot in the same year:
+This is a snapshot of which players took home the most money out of the pot of total prize money in 2019.
-In 2019, there was $230,506,600 in total prize money up for grabs.
+That year, there was $230,506,600 in total prize money up for grabs.
 So we're seeing that ATP players in the top 100 captured 78% of that prize money while the other 22% was divided up among 400+ players.

 [Reach out](./contact.md) if you've got suggestions or wanna collaborate.